 Tip – check the website above for visiting days and hours which are restricted due to limited volunteers who man the entrance and answer questions from visitors to the garden.

-Exploring downtown Escondido at Grand Avenue
+Touring downtown at Grand Avenue

 The downtown district covers the main streets of Grand Avenue and a few other side streets.
 It’s fun to explore the entire street filled with fantastic art galleries, antique shops, food venues and an electic mixture of galleries and shops.
 Being a fan of antique stores, I loved to explore all the cool antique malls and galleries all around this street to find that one of a kind souvenir to take home.
 I also loved to explore some of the local art at Art Coop Escondido Arts Partnership and the cool art gallery space called Distinction Gallery that showcases international artists, up and coming local artists and has artists studios in their upstairs galleries to explore.
 I loved seeing the mixture of up and coming artists and learning about the established core of Distinction’s eclectic artist base and seeing so much variety and wonderful media and styles to enjoy viewing.
 If you love to see great art from the local art community, then check out the various artists represented at Distinction Gallery.